wizzfi1/wizzfi1/README.md

 ## 💡 About Me

-I'm a certified **Azure Developer** and **DevOps Engineer** with hands-on experience in designing production-grade CI/CD pipelines, automating infrastructure, and deploying containerized applications in the cloud.
+I'm a certified **Azure Developer** and **DevOps Engineer** with hands-on experience designing production-grade CI/CD pipelines, automating infrastructure, and deploying containerized applications in the cloud.

 My work blends tools like **Terraform**, **Ansible**, **Docker**, and **GitHub Actions** to create reliable, reproducible, and secure environments on **Azure** and **AWS**.
 I thrive at the intersection of development and operations — writing backend code, automating deployment, and securing APIs with role-based access.